OasisLMF/GenerateDocs/src/sections/Oasis-models.rst

 losses produced by the GUL calculation component are multiplied by post loss amplification factors, by the component plapy.

+This model is availible to use `here <https://github.com/OasisLMF/OasisModels/tree/develop/PiWindPostLossAmplification>`_.

 ----

 PiWind Single Peril